eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the trust relationships necessary when a Wallet Unit receives a request from a Relying Party Instance and presents attributes to that Relying Party Instance.

-However, the Regulation requires that a Wallet Unit is also able to receive such a request from another Wallet Unit, and present attributes to that requesting Wallet Unit.
+However, the [European Digital Identity Regulation] requires that a Wallet Unit is also able to receive such a request from another Wallet Unit, and present attributes to that requesting Wallet Unit.
 For more information and requirements, please refer to [Topic 30].

 #### 6.6.5 PID or attestation management